AlenAusic/Mooveez/README.md

 I would love **really** like some feedback on this if you have someone with React Native experience on your team.

-"Movies" tab shows a list of popular/trending movies and changes it's content depending on search term that is entered.
+"Movies" tab shows component with a list of top movies and changes it's content depending on search term that is entered in search bar component.
 Search term length must be >= 3 to trigger the API call.
 The same goes for "Shows" tab.